-2016 closed year result
+2017 closed year result

-We are now closing the 2016 year of account at a loss of 30.7% on stamp capacity of \$228.5m (£179.5m).
-This comprises losses of \$56.5m on the 2016 pure year of account and \$13.6m on the closed 2015 and prior years of account.
+We are now closing the 2017 year of account at a loss of 26.4% on stamp capacity of \$277.5m (£209.1m).
+This comprises losses of \$69.8m on the 2017 pure year of account and \$3.4m on the closed 2016 and prior years of account.

-In 2016, the syndicate underwrote nine classes of business, including Property D&F, Property Binders and International Property Treaty.
-As such, this year of account suffered losses from the natural catastrophe events that occurred in 2016 and 2017.
-Hurricanes Matthew, Harvey, Irma and Maria and the two earthquakes in Mexico particularly affected the Property D&F and Property Binders classes.
-The Property D&F class was further impacted by flooding and hail events in Texas and Louisiana, as well as under-performing risks in the habitational class that had higher than expected levels of attritional claims.
-The New Zealand and Italian earthquakes, and the Fort McMurray Alberta wildfires, affected the International Property Treaty portfolio.
+In 2017, the syndicate underwrote ten classes of business, including Property D&F and Property Binders, which both incurred significant losses from the natural catastrophe events that occurred in 2017, namely Hurricanes Harvey, Irma and Maria and the two earthquakes in Mexico.
+The Property D&F class was further impacted by under-performing risks in the habitational class that had higher than expected levels of attritional claims.

-The Non-Marine Liability account has experienced adverse loss experience in the US and International Open Market sub-classes from a number of individual large losses.
-The class is still profitable for the 2016 pure year of account, although this was outweighed by adverse development on the 2015 year of account during the current period.
+The US and International Open Market sub-classes of the Non-Marine Liability account were adversely affected by a number of individual large losses.
+The class is still profitable for the 2017 pure year of account, although this performance was diluted by adverse development on the 2016 and prior years of account during the current period.